[I]

 This is the claim that Bliss Theory makes regarding the human emotional/motivational system:

-self-attribution controls emotion.
+Self-attribution controls emotion.

-Given any situation, any attribute of self, well, every situation and every attribute has an emotional evaluation, but now once it is YOUR situation, your emotional system implements THAT evaluation.
+That is, given any situation, any attribute of self, well, every situation and every attribute has an emotional evaluation, but now once it is YOUR situation, your emotional system implements THAT evaluation.
 I am a loser, in thought, becomes the feeling of being a loser in the emotional system.
 (No fooling yourself, the system knows what you really think.)
 I am a winner, the same, that is, somewhat puffed up but still well under the control of comportment and social self-display regulation.
 At least there is no panic of abandonment or decompensation.
 It is regulated.

 It is DOWN-regulated.

-The model here is that our motivational systems have a knowledge hierarchy, and some knowledge is more abstract inclusive and supercategorical, and this downregulatory force or feeling is on the very abstract side, as it applies to about everything.
+The model here is that our motivational systems have a knowledge hierarchy, and some knowledge is more abstract, inclusive and supercategorical, and this downregulatory force or feeling is on the very abstract side, as it applies to about everything.
 Even happiness, is barely happiness under its heavy hand.

 ¬I()